-All people share the same basic desires: to have their basic needs met; to love and be loved; to see and be seen; to have and realize their dreams; to hear and be heard; and to find belonging and purpose in communities.
+People want to love and be loved; to see and be seen; to have and realize their dreams; to hear and be heard; and to find belonging and purpose in communities.
 We strive to help individuals fulfill both their needs and their aspirations.

 Inclusive and Responsive Collaboration

 Collaboration that can positively change systems must be inclusive and responsive.
-We utilize comprehensive strategies to elevate fresh insights, diverse perspectives, and marginalized voices.
+We utilize comprehensive strategies to elevate fresh insights, offer diverse perspectives, and highlight marginalized voices.

 One Size Does Not Fit All

-Evaluation is a continuous process of self-discovery, reflection, and inquiry.
-We facilitate effective, useful, and context-specific learning which lifts up marginalized voices, employing effective methods, and recognizing specific lived experiences.
+Learning and evaluation are continuous processes of self-discovery, reflection, and inquiry.
+We facilitate effective, useful, and context-specific learning which lifts up marginalized voices, employs effective methods, and recognizes specific lived experiences.

 How We Show Up